redhat-openstack/website/source/uncategorized/instack-faq.html.md

 2. Run one of the following examples that matches how you deployed the overcloud.

        instack-delete-overcloud

+## How do I load new Overcloud images?

+If new images are made available for download, or you build new images, you will need to load them into glance on the Undercloud.
+You can follow these steps to do so.

+1. While logged into the undercloud node export the required variables into your shell in order to use the CLI tools for the undercloud and overcloud.
+If you copied the stackrc file into your home directory at the end of the undercloud installation, simply source that file.
+Alternatively, you can use the following command directly to set the needed environment variables.

+      command $(sudo cat /root/stackrc | xargs)

+2. Use the following command to load new images.
+Pass the command whatever new image file you want loaded into glance.

+      tripleo load-image -d overcloud-control.qcow2

 ## How do I view the Undercloud Dashboard when using a remote virt host?